theblixguy/Invalidating/README.md

   // Calls setNeedsLayout() then setNeedsUpdateConstraints() then invalidateIntrinsicContentSize()
   @Invalidating(.layout, .constraints, .intrinsicContentSize) var magicProperty: CGFloat = 1234
 ```

+You can initialize the property wrapper with up to 10 options.
+You can of course add extensions to support more options though, but realistically speaking you'll likely never have a need to pass more than a few of them!

+By default, there is support for a total of 5 invalidation options per platform:

+#### Common
+- Layout
+- Display
+- Constraints
+- Intrinsic Size

+#### macOS only
+- Restorable State

+#### iOS 14+ only
+- Configuration

 ### Adding custom invalidators